liudan193/Fairness-Benchmark-for-Face-Forgery-Detection/Readme.md

 ![Main](fig/main.jpg)

+This is the official project repository for the paper ["Thinking Racial Bias in Fair Forgery Detection: Models, Datasets and Evaluations"](https://arxiv.org/abs/2407.14367v2).

 ## 🎁 Get our FairFD dataset

 Please fill out this brief questionnaire [[Link]](https://docs.google.com/forms/d/e/1FAIpQLSdCAqk1olTdUci0S03KPDDzTrCElsvxJhCOQphAbbsZKGXiBA/viewform?usp=sf_link)  to access our dataset and pretrained weights.
 We will promptly provide a download link.